hmrc/assets-frontend/assets/components/page-heading/README.md

 Change or remove the visually hidden content to meet your user needs.

-If your service does not need a secondary heading, leave it out.
+If your service does not need a supraheading, leave it out.

 {{ example("page-heading-no-secondary.html", scaled=false, cy=false, html=true) }}